-They are now in module YOMTRAJ, in specific structures.
-The different buffers are attributes of TRAJEC.
+YRGMV5 and YRGFL5 are attributes of YRMTRAJ, declared in CNT0.
+Other ones are in module YOMTRAJ, in specific structures: the different buffers are attributes of TRAJEC.

 Modules trajectory_mod.F90, traj_main_mod.F90, traj_physics_mod.F90, traj_semilag_mod.F90 and traj_surface_mod.F90 contains routines allocating or deallocating attributes of YOMTRAJ structures; they also contain some routines reading or writing on buffers.